A regularity theory for an initial value problem with a time-measurable pseudo-differential operator in a weighted $L_p$-space

 \begin{defn} Let $ a \in \bR$.
 We say that a function $\phi : (0,\infty) \to \bR$ is {\bf controlled by a sequence $\boldsymbol{\mu} : \bZ \to \bR$ in a $\gamma$-dyadic way with a parameter $a$} if there exists a positive constant $N_\phi$ such that

-\end{defn} Since we handle a general weight, it is impossible to understand the meaning of a solution to \eqref{eqn:model eqn} even in a weak formulation.
-However, it is still possible to find an approximation of nice functions to a solution $u$ in which an approximating function satisfies the equation in a strong sense.
-Thus we need to consider a space of smooth functions approximating a solution to mention the exact meaning of a solution to \eqref{eqn:model eqn}.
-Due to the lack of regularity of the symbol $\psi$, the classical Schwartz class does not fit to this space and it leads to consider larger class consisting of locally integrable smooth functions.
-We use the notation $C_{p}^{1,\infty}([0,T]\times\bR^d)$ to denote this space.
-Here is a rigorous mathematical definition. \begin{enumerate}[(i)] \item The space $C_p^{\infty}([0,T]\times\bR^d)$ denotes the set of all $\cB([0,T]\times\bR^d)$-measurable functions $f$ on $[0,T]\times\bR^d$ such that for any multi-index $\alpha$ with respect to the space variable $x$,
+\end{defn} Given that we are dealing with a general weight, the interpretation of a solution to \eqref{eqn:model eqn}, even in its weak formulation, becomes elusive.
+Nevertheless, it remains feasible to approximate the solution $u$ with functions of higher regularity, where such approximations fulfill the equation in the conventional, or strong, sense.
+Consequently, we need certain function spaces capable of approximating solutions, thereby clarifying the precise nature of a solution to \eqref{eqn:model eqn}.
+The inherent lack of smoothness in the symbol $\psi$ precludes the suitability of the classical Schwartz space for this context, prompting the adoption of a more expansive class that encompasses smooth functions that are locally integrable.
+This broader class is denoted by $C_{p}^{1,\infty}([0,T]\times\bR^d)$.
+Herein, we provide a detailed mathematical definition to articulate this concept rigorously. \begin{enumerate}[(i)] \item The space $C_p^{\infty}([0,T]\times\bR^d)$ denotes the set of all $\cB([0,T]\times\bR^d)$-measurable functions $f$ on $[0,T]\times\bR^d$ such that for any multi-index $\alpha$ with respect to the space variable $x$,

 \item The space $C_p^{1,\infty}([0,T]\times\bR^d)$ denotes the set of all $f\in C_p^{\infty}([0,T]\times\bR^d)$ such that $\partial_tf\in C_p^{\infty}([0,T]\times\bR^d)$ and for any multi-index $\alpha$ with respect to the space variable $x$,